If you’re on the electoral register, you can apply to vote by post instead of voting at the polling station.

 You must return your application to us by 5pm, 11 working days before the date of an election.

-If you’re unable to sign, or can’t provide a consistent signature, you may be eligible to apply for a postal vote waiver.
+If you’re not able to sign, or can’t provide a consistent signature, you may be eligible to apply for a postal vote waiver.
 This means that you don’t have to provide your signature, just your date of birth.
-If you would like to apply for a waiver, please phone the Elections Helpline on (01226) 773070.
+If you'd like to apply for a waiver, please phone the Elections Helpline on (01226) 773070.

 When we receive your application for a postal vote

 We’ll post your ballot papers to your home address about 10 days before an election.
-If you want them sending to a different address, inside or outside the UK, you must tell us in your application form and give a reason why.
+If you want them sending to a different address you must tell us in your application form and give a reason why.
+This can be an address inside or outside the UK.

-If you don’t receive your ballot papers or they’re spoiled on arrival, you can apply for replacements, but you must do so by 5pm on election day.
+If you don’t receive your ballot papers or they’re spoiled on arrival, you can apply for replacements.
+You must do this by 5pm on election day.
 We’ll need to see photographic identification to reissue a postal vote.

 If your ballot papers are spoiled, please send the pack back to us.